-We see corporate social responsibility (CSR) as an essential component in our business activities and consistent with being a responsible organisation.
+We see corporate social responsibility as an essential component in our business activities and consistent with being a responsible organisation.

-In line with our management's philosophy, Perstima aims to continue to be a company that is trusted by society, by committing to compliance with laws and regulations, transparent governance, respect for human rights, health and safety, social contribution and environmental preservation, on the basis of high corporate ethics.
+In line with its management philosophy, Perstima aims to continue to be a company that is trusted by society, by committing to compliance with laws and regulations, as well as to highly transparent governance, respect for human rights, health and safety, social contribution and environmental preservation, on the basis of high corporate ethics.